JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 > Imagine a world where, anytime you travel, you never have to exchange currency except at the point of sale.
 A world where you can choose to keep all your assets in, for example, Google stock, cashing out small amounts as you need to pay for things.
 Cross-asset payments make this world possible.

-[^cite]: _See_ David at _supra_ S 1.2.2. _See also_ institutional adoption of the DEX as a native offering book in registered offerings.
+[^cite]: _See_ David at _supra_ § 1.2.2. _See also_ institutional adoption of the DEX as a native offering book in registered offerings.
 Might we inspire the rebirth of IPOs by supporting the [documented](https://developers.stellar.org/docs/tokens/control-asset-access#issuing-and-distribution-accounts) application of issuing an asset by creating an offer?

 [^exam]: In numerous encounters with traditional web3 pioneers on [other chains](https://x.com/JFWooten4/status/1778787218041032865), I have repeatedly brought up the [many nuances](https://lemmy.whynotdrs.org/post/1166651) of offering regulations.
 However, they rightfully choose to ignore the consequences until their operations are so large that [regulators "attack"](https://www.sec.gov/securities-topics/crypto-assets) their communities, acting as trust arbiters in a central schema.
 If we truly aim to take down the inefficient financial system once and for all, might we continue treading toward a truly decentralized DEX?